kindista/kindista/src/facebook.md

 https://developers.facebook.com/docs/graph-api/using-graph-api/v2.3
 https://developers.facebook.com/docs/sharing/opengraph/custom
 https://developers.facebook.com/docs/sharing/opengraph/using-actions
+[ ] add :submitted-to-fb field
-[ ] create facebook story w/ new inventory items
+[ ] do the submitting in a separate request from a (notice) [ ] give a link to share on fb if it's been longer than 60s and we still haven't heard back from  fb [ ] create facebook story w/ new inventory items
     - get caption to display correctly
 [ ] in the inventory item, indicate whether the item has been posted to FB